chuanhao01/Tasker_Bot/worksheets/additionalFeatures.md

 * Travis
 * Heroku
 * Github pages
+* Github

 ### 2.2.1.
+What is something about this feature you can demo?

+- Showing the auto build when a PR is done, `docs` &rarr; `dev` &rarr; `master`
+- Showing the auto deployment

+### 2.2.2.
+What is something about this feature you can talk about?
+(I.e. cannot be shown with just code/demo)

+- How it saved time on our part to test and ensure no feature breaking changes are introduced into the code
+- Auto deployment

+### 2.2.3.
+What are the things you need to do to make this feature work?
+How much time will you need for each task?

+- Designing and testing the infrastructure

+Total hours required : >4 Hours

+### 2.2.4.
+Which components will be involved?

+- Github Repo
+- Travis CI
+- Heroku
+- Github Pages

+### 2.2.5.
+Details of the additional feature

+### 2.2.6.
 Workflow

-1. Learn to use Github actions, Travis CI and Heroku CI
+1. Learn to use Travis CI
-2. Test migration and creation of new tests for CI/CD
+2. Test migration of tests to be ran by Travis CI
+3. Set up and test the Travis CI config files
+4. Push code to the repo and check that Travis CI runs
+5. Set up the deployment stages for Travis CI to deploy to Heroku and Github Pages when the build passes
-3. Continuous improvement and addition to tests as more features are developed
+6. Continuous improvement and addition to tests as more features are developed

-### 2.2.2.
+### 2.2.7.
 Importance of having automated CI/CD

 1. Overall time save in catching of bugs
 2. Prevents the deployment of broken code
+3. Saved time in deployment